biswasdisha/biswasdisha/README.md

 ### 🫁 Pneumonia Detection from Chest X-rays

-A deep-learning project focused on detecting pneumonia from chest X-ray images using multiple neural-network architectures.
+A deep-learning project for detecting pneumonia from chest X-ray images using multiple neural-network architectures.

 **Models Explored**